MighTy-Weaver/mighty-weaver.github.io/_pages/miscellaneous.md

 ### Personal Hobbies

-- I'm a huge fan of FPS games including CSGO, Call of Duty, etc.
+- I'm a huge fan of FPS games including CSGO, Call of Duty, Battlefield, etc. I also love playing sport games such as NBA2K or FIFA.